-Requiring committees to decide motions submitted by lot owners, with some restrictions, benefits schemes by increasing lot owner engagement with scheme governance, and improves protections for lot owners, by ensuring decisions affecting them are made in a timely manner.
-This may result in some additional costs associated with additional committee meetings, however this potential is mitigated by protections designed to avoid undue burden on committees.
+Requiring committees to decide motions submitted by lot owners, with some restrictions, benefits schemes by increasing lot owner engagement with scheme governance, and improves protections for lot owners by ensuring decisions affecting them are made in a timely manner.
+For large schemes, this may result in some additional costs associated with additional meetings or votes outside committee meetings, however this potential is mitigated by protections designed to avoid undue burden on committees.